 Five times?
 Ryan’s mind reeled under the shock.
 No wonder he had no strength.
 No wonder he couldn’t think.

 “No more,” the girl’s companion snarled.
-“You’re tresspassing.
-I suggest you leave–now–before we invent a reason to murder you.”
+“You’re trespassing.
+I suggest you leave, now.
+Before we invent a reason to murder you.”

 Erik stared at them both in disbelief.
 “If you kill me, it will be an act of war,” he said, but he sounded uncertain again, and knew it by the expressions on their faces.
 “You can’t–”

 “Our land,” the girl reminded him.
 “Our territory.
 Not yours.
 Not your mistress’.”

 “Whose body?” her companion asked for the third time.

 Erik stepped back, fumbling for a weapon, but of course he’d left it tied to his saddle.

 The girl leveled a sword at his throat.
 “Answer my brother’s question and I’ll let you go free.”

 “Ryan Grey,” Erik spat, but Ryan thought they already knew the answer.
 At least, they didn’t seem very surprised.
 “Traitor!”

 “If Ryan Grey is still within our territory, then he is our problem now, not yours,” the girl said.
 “Go.
 Report your failure to your mistress.”